mg0x7BE/mg0x7BE/README.md

 ###

-<p align="left">That's probably enough for starters.
-If you're curious and want to know more, hit up my homepage or stalk me on social media.</p>
+<p align="left">If you're curious and want to know more, hit up my homepage or stalk me on social media.</p>

 ###